-If standard Magento search opportunities are not enough for your ecommerce business, and we know that they aren’t, pay attention to various Magento 2 search engines.
-But if you don’t want to deal with a complicated integration procedure, we recommend you to check the best extensions that will completely revamp the way your customers look for something on your website.
-The best Magento catalog search plugins are gathered here: The Best Magento Extensions For Improved Catalog Search; if you are looking for Magento catalog search tools – check this out: Magento 2 Extensions for Improved Catalog Search.
-As for this post, below we’d like to draw your attention to MageWorx Search Suite.
+If standard Magento search opportunities are not enough for your ecommerce business, and we know that they are not, pay attention to various Magento 2 search engines.
+However, if you do not want to deal with a complicated integration procedure, we recommend you to check the best extensions that will completely revamp the way your customers look for something on your website.
+The best Magento catalogue search plugins are gathered here: The Best Magento Extensions For Improved Catalog Search; if you are looking for Magento 2 catalogue search tools – check this out: Magento 2 Extensions for Improved Catalog Search.
+As for this post, below we would like to draw your attention to the MageWorx Search Suite.

 - Seamless Sphinx integration

 - Search Matching mode

 Since Magento 2 and Magento 1 extensions offer slightly different features, each one has its own overview.
 Note that the part related to the M1 module illustrates future improvements that will be available in the M2 tool soon.